fedidat/HexoSite/source/_posts/80-new-blog-engine.md

 Those are really features I can appreciate coming from Pelican.

-More on themes: I chose Cactus, a simple but pretty dark theme, which exists in other colors.
+More on themes: I chose Cactus at the time of writing, a simple but pretty dark theme, which exists in other colors.
 It is compatible with many Hexo plugins like syntax highlighters or RSS feeds, and is easily customizable and extensible.
 But there are really many themes.

 Now it's not all sunshine and roses.
 Hexo's main community is Chinese, which may be a problem later and may overall hinder its adoption.
 Their themes are also not that great overall.
 And Hexo is relatively behind in terms of technology, next to sites based on Gatsby, Next or Nuxt for example.
 But these are really insignficant issues for me.
 And I can switch anytime, thanks to the omnipresence of Markdown and the number of static site generators.